Tom’s experience of volunteering with Mindline

-“Being a Mindline volunteer was really helpful, I had practiced some of the skills and joining a new group of 20 was a lot easier because I’d done something similar.
-On the certificate we learnt about bereavement and a bit more counselling theory but in terms of using the counselling skills, I don’t think we covered anything that I hadn’t already covered on the ML course.”
+“Being a Mindline volunteer was really helpful, I had practised some of the skills and joining a new group of 20 was a lot easier because I’d done something similar at Mindline.
+On the certificate we learnt about bereavement and a bit more counselling theory but in terms of using the counselling skills, I don’t think we covered anything that I hadn’t already covered on the Mindline course.”

 Tom later moved onto completing a diploma in counselling

-“Everything I did at MindLine made it so much easier to access and complete my counselling trainings.
-Finding a counselling placement is usually difficult for most diploma students and I only had my experience at MindLine to draw upon in my applications.
+“Everything I did at Mindline made it so much easier to access and complete my counselling training.
+Finding a counselling placement is usually difficult for most diploma students and I only had my experience at Mindline to draw upon in my applications.
 Despite this I had to turn down offers of placements because I had too many!

-“I chose to complete the OCN level 3 training at Mindline for experienced helpline workers because I thought I’d enjoy it.
-I knew the coordinators would do it well and I thought I’d learn something.
+“I volunteered to become a peer supporter at Mindline because I thought I’d enjoy it.
 I think we all found the group and peer sessions really connecting.
 I started and continue to, pay more attention in a structured way to what happens during a call.
 I feel this benefits the calls and keeps volunteers more connected to Mindline.”

-(The name of this volunteer has been changed).
+(The name of this volunteer has been changed for anonymity).